nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.

 2. Click **ADD WSDL**, enter the WSDL address in the window that opens and click **OK**.
-The WSDL and the information about the services it contains are added to the table.
+Once the window is closed, the WSDL and the information about the services it contains are added to the table.
 By default, the WSDL is added in disabled state (see [6.3](#63-enabling-and-disabling-a-service-description)).

 **To see a list of services contained in the WSDL**